List of police reforms related to the George Floyd protests: Fresno

 In 2020 Fresno's Police chief Paco Balderrama formed a commission to reform the Fresno Police Department.
 In 2021 Balderrama announced reforms based on the commission's recommendations.
 The reforms amend the workplace discrimination policy to allow the discriminated the same protections as witnesses, remedies conditions that deter female applicants, disbands the Homeless Task Force, documents corrective action in employee's personnel file, updates the use of force policy, prohibits officers from reaching into moving vehicles, and requires the use of de-escalation techniques.

 Los Angeles

 On June 3, 2020, Los Angeles Mayor Eric Garcetti has said he would cut as much as $150 million from the Los Angeles Police Department's budget, a reversal of his planned increase of $120 million.
 Garcetti announced the funds would be redirected to community initiatives.

 Sacramento

-On June 30, 2020, Sacramento City Council members voted on an agreement to appoint a Inspector General to investigate use-of-force incidents involving the Sacramento Police Department.
+On June 30, 2020, Sacramento City Council members voted on an agreement to appoint an Inspector General to investigate use-of-force incidents involving the Sacramento Police Department.